elunna/nerfhack-changelog/README.md

 Ported from xNetHack's implementation.
 The following text was revised from xNetHack commit 00fec37778:

 This proposal, referred to as the "dtsund-DSM" system, developed by dtsund and jonadab, introduces a significant change to how dragon scales are used in the game.
 Instead of dragon scale mail being its own type of armor, players can now incorporate dragon scales into existing armors—such as leather armor, chain mail, and others.
-These "scaled" armors provide the same extrinsic benefits as traditional dragon scale mail while retaining their original properties.
+These "scaled" armors provide the same extrinsic benefits as traditional dragon scale mail whilst retaining their original properties.

 ### Motivation for the Change
 The primary reason for replacing dragon scale mail with this system is to enhance armor strategy.
 Dragon scale mail was overwhelmingly optimal, rendering other armor choices irrelevant.
 It was simultaneously: